rahul-gharat/dronahq-docs/docs/dashboard-dronahq/working-with-data/sql-labs.md

 import Image from '@site/src/components/Image'; import Thumbnail from '@site/src/components/Thumbnail';

 DronaHQ dashboard provides a dedicated workspace for user to work with data using SQL queries.
-This primary usage of SQL Labs is to create virtaul datasets.
-This enables the combining of different schemas from different connectors avaiable in the dashbaord.
-User gets the freedom of populating data according to their need while using sql queries.
-Alomgside, there are other benifits provided like:
+This primary usage of SQL Labs is to create virtual datasets.
+This enables the combining of different schemas from different connectors available in the dashboard.
+User gets the freedom of populating data according to their need while using SQL queries.
+Alongside, there are other benefits provided like:

-- Browse the metadata of the databse,
+- Browse the metadata of the database,
-- Running mulitple queries with multi-tab feature,
+- Running multiple queries with multi-tab feature,
 - A search engine to find queries executed in the past,
-- Provind parameters to the query,
+- Provide parameters to the query,
 - Direct access to chart building, download as CSV, and more.

-While the most of the work happes in `SQL Labs` and `Saved Queries`, we can acces to all the past queries from `Query History`.
+While the most of the work happens in `SQL Labs` and `Saved Queries`, we can access to all the past queries from `Query History`.

 <figure>
   <Thumbnail src="/img/dhq-dashboard/working-with-data/sql-labs/sql-labs.jpeg" alt="Expose database in SQL Lab toggle." />